krypc-code/ipfs-file-manager-demo/README.md

 ## Introduction

-Welcome to the IPFS File Manager Demo DApp, powered by Krypcore.
-This DApp allows users to store explore multiple blockchain networks seamlessly, providing insights into recent blocks, transactions, addresses, and more.
+Welcome to the IPFS File Manager Demo DApp, powered by KrypCore.
+This decentralized application (DApp) enables users to upload and retrieve files by implementing and demonstrating the capabilities of the InterPlanetary File System (IPFS), providing a seamless experience for decentralized file storage.

 ## About

-This project is part of a series dedicated to building decentralized applications (DApps) with Krypcore Web3.
-By leveraging Krypcore's RPC Nodes and RPC APIs, developers can create customized block explorers for various blockchain networks.
+This project is part of a series dedicated to building decentralized applications (DApps) with KrypCore Web3.
+By leveraging Krypcore's IPFS Infrastructure APIs, developers can create applications that store files in a decentralized manner, ensuring data integrity and availability.

 ## Features

-- View the recent 10 blocks processed on the chain
-- Search for a specific transaction hash to find more details
-- Lookup any address on the chain
-- Search for a specific block number or block hash to get block details
+- Upload multiple files to IPFS
-- Get the list of transactions in a block
+- Display the hashes of uploaded files
-- Toggle between multiple chains for exploration
+- Retrieve files from IPFS using their hash
+- Provide feedback on invalid files during the upload process

 ## Getting Started

 ### Prerequisites

-- Create an account on [Krypcore Web3](https://www.krypcore.com/) to obtain the necessary RPC Endpoints for your project.
+- Create an account on [Krypcore Web3](https://www.krypcore.com/) to obtain the necessary Authorization Token and IPFS Endpoint URLs for your project.
 - Ensure Node.js v12 is installed on your system.
 - Familiarize yourself with React.js.